|Program name||Package id||Status||Status date|

 Detailed treatment of damage and kerma (with specific libraries)

-Detailed burn-up with computation of decay (alpha, beta, gamma and neutron particles) activities, energies, energy spectra of emitted particles, dose rates (for simple geometries), decay heat (the MECCYCO package, with specific libraries).
+Detailed burn-up with computation of decay (, , and neutron) activities, energies, energy spectra of emitted particles, dose rates (for simple geometries), decay heat (the MECCYCO package, with specific libraries).

 The methods used in the ERANOS modules have been mentioned shortly above.
 The user can feed and connect these modules in a variety of ways to produce specific analytic sequences.
 Conditional chaining (IF, FOR, WHILE instructions) is possible with the user’s language.
 This allows a great deal of flexibility in the use of the code system.